honwizhen/Collections/README.md

-Certainly!
-Here's a README for your "Collections" repository:

----

 # Collections - Showcase of Personal Software Projects

 Welcome to the "Collections" repository!
 This diverse compilation of small personal projects has been curated to showcase the skills and capabilities of a software student.
 Whether you're a recruiter, potential employer, or just a curious visitor, this repository offers a glimpse into various programming languages and project types.